Andolatam/api-docs/source/includes/_authentication.md

 }
 ```

-Endpoint to POST a Login Request.
 First ask for an access token, using your login credentials. a TOKEN will be returned and shall be included in the HEADER of all your request as Bearer.

 ###HTTP Request